zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/Grammar and vocab.md

 - There is a striking difference between x and y
-- Almost half of young women devote no time at all to x ==while this applies to only about== a quarter of young men.
+- Almost half of young women devote no time at all to x **while this applies to only about** a quarter of young men.
-- Almost 1 in 5 men between the ages of 16 and 24 play sport for 7 or more hours a week. ==The figure for== young women is only 5 per cent.
+- Almost 1 in 5 men between the ages of 16 and 24 play sport for 7 or more hours a week. **The figure for** young women is only 5 per cent.
-- ==A closer examination of the figures== for young people who actually play sport ==reveals that the greatest proportion== dedicate between
+- **A closer examination of the figures** for young people who actually play sport **reveals that the greatest proportion** dedicate between
 - It is clear from the chart that x
-- There is a noticeable difference between x and y
+- There is a **noticeable** difference between x and y
-- About 10% of girls devote over an hour of their time three times a week to active leisure pursuits ==while this applies to== 50% of the boys.
+- About 10% of girls devote over an hour of their time three times a week to active leisure pursuits **while this applies to** 50% of the boys.
-- ==A closer examination of the figures ==for young people who actually participated in physical activity ==reveals that the greatest proportion== dedicate at least x
+- **A closer examination of the figures **for young people who actually participated in physical activity **reveals that the greatest proportion** dedicate at least x
-- Glass containers maintained the ==second-highest recycling rate==, ==followed by== aluminium cans, ==which exhibited the most dramatic percentage increase==.
+- Glass containers maintained the **second-highest recycling rate**, **followed by** aluminium cans, **which exhibited the most dramatic percentage increase**.
 - "decreasing steadily" → **"declining gradually"** or **"experiencing a steady drop."**
 - "followed with an increase" → **"subsequently rose"** or **"then saw a recovery to..."**
-- **Paper and cardboard** ==consistently held the highest== recycling rate
+- **Paper and cardboard** **consistently held the highest** recycling rate

 # Vocabulary